navidrome/website/content/en/docs/Usage/smartplaylists/index.md

 {{</alert>}}

 ## Creating Smart Playlists
-To create a Smart Playlist, you need to define a JSON object with specific fields and operators.
-Here are some examples to get you started:
+To create a Smart Playlist, you need to define a JSON object with specific [fields](#fields) and [operators](#operators) that describe the criteria for selecting tracks.
+The JSON object is stored in a `.nsp` file Here are some examples to get you started:

 ### Example 1: Recently Played Tracks